What: Individuals involved in the course planning and delivery must disclose their relevant financial or nonfinancial relationship(s) (see 3.2 a)

 Does every relevant nonfinancial relationship need to be disclosed by an instructor?

 Instructor disclosure statements are intended to inform course participants of the relevant relationships that could influence the information presented in the course.
-Disclosure is not intended to reveal every financial and nonfinancial relationship the instructor has listed on his/her resume.
+Disclosure is not intended to reveal every financial and nonfinancial relationship the instructor has listed on their resume.
 It is not an opportunity for instructors to promote every achievement, award, grant, appointment, and recognition they have received in their respective careers.
 Only the instructor's nonfinancial relationships that pertain to the course content are considered relevant and must be disclosed in promotional efforts about the course and prior to the beginning of the course.

 How should the Continuing Education Administrator work with the cooperative organization to ensure that they comply with the instructional personnel disclosure process according to Requirement 3?